SendGrid Email Analytics

 You can snag a prebuilt URL in Keen’s UI or make your own.

 That’s it!
-Now, as your emails make their way through SendGrid, all of the event information will be posted to Keen IO.
+Now, as your emails make their way through SendGrid, all of the event information will be posted to Keen.
 A new Event Collection, aptly named for each type of email event, will be created within your Keen Project.

 Test Your Integration

-Your SendGrid email data should now be populated in Keen IO.
+Your SendGrid email data should now be populated in Keen.

 SendGrid Email Analytics: How to Guide